Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> Table 6 below presents the average silhouette width with clusters up to k=6.
-The best fit does occur at k=2, as it has the highest average silhouette width. </p> <br>
+The best fit occurs at k=2, as it has the highest average silhouette width. </p> <br>

 <table class="tablecenter"> <caption> Table 6.
 Table of Average Silhouette Width Scores </caption>
 <thead>